-Issue and risk Recommendations Assessment Journals review and approval We recommend that the journal entry process is reviewed to determine whether further segregation of duties can be introduced.
-Currently there are no review and approval mechanisms in place in respect of journal postings to the ledger i.e. where an individual has appropriate access, Management response they are able to do this without any independent review or segregation of The arrangements for the entry and sign off of journals will be reviewed internally and duties. additional recommendations regarding controls will be considered.
+Assessment Issue and risk Recommendations Journals review and approval We recommend that the journal entry process is reviewed to determine whether further segregation of duties can be introduced.
+Our entry there are no review and approval mechanisms in place in respect of Management response The arrangements for the entry and sign off of journals will be reviewed internally and additional recommendations regarding controls will be considered.
 It should be noted that this does not reflect a change in the business processes of the Pension Fund and this is consistent with prior periods but rather, is being highlighted due to a change in our approach to journals testing.
-There are compensatory controls in place in the form of budget monitoring and by the restriction of relevant access as alluded to however this still increases the risk of management override of controls.
+5 There are compensatory controls in place in the form of budget monitoring and by the restriction of relevant access as alluded to however this still increases the risk of management override of controls.